mlabate/docker-magento/README.md

 ## Custom CLI Commands

 - `bin/bash`: Drop into the bash prompt of your Docker container.
 The `phpfpm` container should be mainly used to access the filesystem within Docker.
-- `bin/dev-urn-catalog-generate`: Generate URN's for PHPStorm and remap paths to local host.
-Restart PHPStorm after running this command.
 - `bin/cli`: Run any CLI command without going into the bash prompt.
 Ex. `bin/cli ls`
 - `bin/clinotty`: Run any CLI command with no TTY.
 Ex. `bin/clinotty chmod u+x bin/magento`
 - `bin/composer`: Run the composer binary.
 Ex. `bin/composer install`
 - `bin/copyfromcontainer`: Copy folders or files from container to host.
 Ex. `bin/copyfromcontainer vendor`
 - `bin/copytocontainer`: Copy folders or files from host to container.
 Ex. `bin/copytocontainer --all`
+- `bin/dev-urn-catalog-generate`: Generate URN's for PHPStorm and remap paths to local host.
+Restart PHPStorm after running this command.
+- `bin/devconsole`: Alias for `bin/n98-magerun2 dev:console`
 - `bin/download`: Download & extract specific Magento version to the `src` directory.
-Ex. `bin/download 2.3.2`
+Ex. `bin/download 2.3.3`
 - `bin/fixowns`: This will fix filesystem ownerships within the container.
 - `bin/fixperms`: This will fix filesystem permissions within the container.
 - `bin/grunt`: Run the grunt binary.
-Note that this runs the version from the node_modules directory for project version parity.
 Ex. `bin/grunt exec`
 - `bin/magento`: Run the Magento CLI.
 Ex: `bin/magento cache:flush`
+- `bin/mysql`: Run the MySQL CLI with database config from env/db.env.
+Ex `bin/mysql -e "EXPLAIN core_config_data"`
+- `bin/n98-magerun2`: Access the n98 magerun CLI.
+Ex: `bin/n98-magerun2 dev:console`
 - `bin/node`: Run the node binary.
 Ex. `bin/node --version`
 - `bin/npm`: Run the npm binary.
 Ex. `bin/npm install`
+- `bin/pwa-studio`: (BETA) Start the PWA Studio server.
+Note that Chrome will throw SSL cert errors and not allow you to view the site, but Firefox will.
 - `bin/redis`: Run a command from the redis container.
-Ex `bin/redis redis-cli monitor`
+Ex. `bin/redis redis-cli monitor`
 - `bin/remove`: Remove all containers.
+- `bin/removeall`: Remove all containers, networks, volumes, and images.
 - `bin/removevolumes`: Remove all volumes.
 - `bin/restart`: Stop and then start all containers.
 - `bin/root`: Run any CLI command as root without going into the bash prompt.
 Ex `bin/root apt-get install nano`
 - `bin/rootnotty`: Run any CLI command as root with no TTY.
 Ex `bin/rootnotty chown -R app:app /var/www/html`
 - `bin/setup`: Run the Magento setup process to install Magento from the source code, with optional domain name.
 Defaults to `magento2.test`.
 Ex. `bin/setup magento2.test`
+- `bin/setup-grunt`: Install and configure Grunt JavaScript task runner to compile .less files
+- `bin/setup-pwa-studio`: (BETA) Install PWA Studio (requires NodeJS and Yarn to be installed on the host machine).
+Pass in your base site domain, otherwise the default `master-7rqtwti-mfwmkrjfqvbjk.us-4.magentosite.cloud` will be used.
+Ex: `bin/setup-pwa-studio magento2.test`
+- `bin/setup-ssl`: Generate an SSL certificate for one or more domains.
+Ex. `bin/setup-ssl magento2.test magento3.test`
+- `bin/setup-ssl-ca`: Generate a certificate authority and copy it to the host.
 - `bin/start`: Start all containers, good practice to use this instead of `docker-compose up -d`, as it may contain additional helpers.
 - `bin/status`: Check the container status.
 - `bin/stop`: Stop all containers.
+- `bin/update`: Update your project to the most recent version of `docker-magento`.
 - `bin/xdebug`: Disable or enable Xdebug.
 Accepts params `disable` (default) or `enable`.
 Ex. `bin/xdebug enable`

 ## Misc Info